 Some hotels aren’t able to offer free stays, just as some guests don’t have a reason to return any time soon.
 As such, crossover reward techniques are gaining traction.
 JetBlue has started offering loyalty-member discounts on complete travel packages.
 It’s helping them attract new customers from partner brands while fostering a loyal clientele of current patrons.

 Loyalty trend tip: Work with complementary brands to create packages, and offer incentives to the loyalty members who purchase them.
 For example, your hotel may partner with car rental companies, waterparks, and restaurants.
-Travellers can participate in just one loyalty program but still reap diverse rewards such as upgrades and discounts on various travel expenses.
+Travelers can participate in just one loyalty program but still reap diverse rewards such as upgrades and discounts on various travel expenses.
 Everyone wins.

 Trend 3 – Gamification

 Customer engagement is vital if a loyalty program is to drive revenue.
-And the best way really engage members is to make the program feel like a game, combining game play mechanics with traditional offers.
+And the best way to really engage members is to make the program feel like a game, combining gameplay mechanics with traditional offers.
 Additionally, the SoCal study “The Endowed Progress Effect” found that customers are more likely to participate in loyalty programs if given bonus points.
 When guests feel like they’re progressing, even if it’s artificial progress, they’re motivated to continue.